Ashen-Vaults/alexsh.github.io/about.md

 layout: page
 ---
 <br>
-Hi, I’m **Alex**, a passionate software engineer at [PHL Collective](https://www.phlcollective.com/).
+Hi, I’m **Alex**, a passionate software engineer at [{{ site.currentCompany }}]({{ site.currentCompanyUrl}} ).
 I’ve been professionally working in the video game industry since 2016, specializing in cross-platform development, build pipeline automation, and performance optimization.
 I’m always eager to tackle new challenges that contribute to a project’s success.

 I’ve worn many hats as a software engineer, embracing diverse aspects of game development to move a project forward.
 Whether it's rendering in C++ with low-level APIs like DirectX 12, NVN, Agc, or Gnm, automating build pipelines with Jenkins using Groovy and Python, or implementing core game mechanics, I thrive on solving complex technical problems.